sokkphoto/qc/TrendGrid/trendgrid_bb.md

 ## Analysis

-- test with different profit-targets
++ test with different profit-targets

+- think of a better exit strat. price < ema is ok for a bad (jan-apr) market, but false exit signals in a good market (sept-nov). also allows false entries. look on daily?
+RSI?

 - opt: pairs, gridspace; walk winning pairs 2017-2019
 - review charts of winning pairs for best ema, bb, stddev